 The Registry Trust is a small company (~ 30 staff) and had one person in their data analytics team.
 Millie gave them the extra capacity to ask a MSc GDS student with skills and experience in GDS and coding to take one of their data sets which they hadn’t had much work done on it, and spend a significant amount of time analysing the data.
-The Registry Trust were fairly sure the data set had a good story within it, about the scale and patters of county court judgements for indebtedness but they didn’t have the time or expertise to dig into this and find out the details.
-Offering the project through the CDRC MDS allowed them to get someone with the skills and time to do this.
+The Registry Trust were fairly sure the data set had a good story within it, about the scale and patterns of county court judgements (CCJ) for indebtedness but they didn’t have the time or expertise to dig into it and find out the details.
+Offering the project through the CDRC MDS allowed them to get someone with the skills and time to do it.

-This project also had a great real world impact; the analysis Millie completed has fed into a blog post by the Registry Trust, and future projects and their policy recommendations.
-The real world impact was one of the elements that Millie really liked about the Masters Dissertation Scheme, and the Registry Trust project in particular.
+This project also had a great real world impact: the analysis Millie completed has fed into a blog post by the Registry Trust, and future projects and policy recommendations.
+The real world impact was one of the elements that Millie really liked about the Master’s Dissertation Scheme, and the Registry Trust project in particular.
 The fact this project already existed was a great help for Millie – “it allowed me to concentrate on the project rather than needing to come up with a topic.
 I also knew I was interested in health, so the flexibility within the project allowed me to include that in my research questions and analysis which was great.”

-After the scheme, the position of Data Analyst within in the Registry Trust became available, Millie applied and is now working full time for the Registry Trust.
-“I applied and was interviewed with a number of other candidates, but having taken part in the Masters Dissertation Scheme, I already knew the data sets they were working with and the type of analyses they were interested in which gave me an advantage.”
+After the scheme, the position of Data Analyst within in the Registry Trust became available, Millie applied and is now working full-time for the Registry Trust.
+“I applied and was interviewed with a number of other candidates, but having taken part in the Master’s Dissertation Scheme, I already knew the data sets they were working with and the type of analyses they were interested in which gave me an advantage.”
 Her role as Data Analyst is developing the in-house skill set that the Registry Trust can utilise and will feed into a number of projects and outputs over the coming year.

-The Scheme will be open soon (November) for businesses proposing projects, and then available in the new year for masters students to apply.
+The Scheme will be open soon (November) for businesses proposing projects, and then available in the new year for Master’s students to apply.
 Please have a look at https://www.cdrc.ac.uk/education-and-training/masters-dissertation-scheme/ for more details.

-Written by Dr Nick Bearman, Data Services Manager.
+(Written by Dr Nick Bearman, Data Services Manager)